Saving Mongolia's Almost-Vanished Buddhist History: ACTIVE Fundraising

-Melody of Gobi High School Kids to Antalya International Youth Festival; May 14-20, 2018, Active Fundraising
+Melody of Gobi High School Kids to Antalya International Youth Festival; May 14-20, 2018

-It’s a life-changing dream for high-school students from the Gobi and a perfect way to preserve and promote Mongolia's extraordinary culture.
-You can help make it happen now with donation on the Take Action page of this website.
+It was a life-changing dream for high-school students from the Gobi and a perfect way to preserve and promote Mongolia's extraordinary culture.

-Ten musically talented students from Khankhongor High School and their chaperons are headed to the International Antalya Youth Festival in Turkey.
-The firm Nomadic Expeditions has made a very generous contribution to cover airfares, but the project needs your financial support to cover basic per-diem expenses like food.
-That’s where your tax-deductible contribution to Arts Council of Mongolia-US comes in.
-See details and make your gift on line here.
+Ten musically talented students from Khankhongor High School and their chaperons traveled to the International Antalya Youth Festival in Turkey.
+The firm Nomadic Expeditions made a very generous contribution to cover airfares.
+Contributions from ACM-US donors provided additional financial support to cover basic per-diem expenses like food.

 The performing arts education program at Khankhongor High School began in 2000, with 80 students and 17 teachers participating in the program annually.
 Graduates of the school have gone on to the Mongolian Music Conservatory, the University of Arts and Culture in Ulaanbaatar, and related dance and circus jobs in Japan and Korea.